dhrubojoutidas/git_workshop4_prac/README.md

 - #Edit Maze.py
 -git add .
 -git commit -m "Change symbols in text"
-- push the new B to the remote : git push -u origin change_symbols
+-push the new B to the remote : git push -u origin change_symbols

 What this does
 			i.
 Creates a new directory called myproject2